classiebit/eventmie-pro-docs/resources/docs/1.0/admin/settings.md

 <br>

-#### When you set a Timezone as default, date & time that are storing in the database, are converted according to the default timezone.

-- Suppose you've set the timezone `America/Los_Angeles` as default and a customer is visiting your site from `India/Kolkata` then, the customer will see the date & time according to `India/Kolkata` timezone i.e `America/Los_Angeles` to `India` automatic timezone conversion.

-- And suppose you've an Organiser is accessing your website from `India/Kolkata` and submitting an event on your site, then the date & time will be converted from `India/Kolkata` to `America/Los_Angeles` and in your database, date & time will be stored according to `America/Los_Angeles` timezone.

 ---

-> {success} We detect the visitor's timezone and do all these conversions behind the scenes.
+#### Setting Default Timezone affects Events Date & Time that are storing in the database, they're converted accordingly.

+- Suppose the default timezone is `America/Los_Angeles` and a customer visiting the site from `India/Kolkata`, then the customer will see the date & time according to `India/Kolkata` timezone

+>{info} i.e Auto Timezone Conversion from `Server-side` to `Client-side` & vice versa.

 ---

-> {primary} This way, you can run your Event organisation business globally.
+> {success} Eventmie detects visitor's timezone and does all the conversions behind the scenes.

 ---

+> {warning} Please read the guidelines provided below each setting, and follow exactly mentioned, or else it may break down your site.